Frequently Asked Questions About Surety Bonds

-We work with a lot of different surety bond providers.
-Anywhere from the small regional carriers to the large national carriers.
-If you have a question on a specific carrier, give us a call and we would be happy to discuss.
+ZipBonds works with many different surety bond companies.
+Our partners range from small regional carriers to large national carriers.
+If you have a question about a specific carrier, give us a call and we’d be happy to discuss with you.

 Is ZipBonds an insurance company or a broker?

-ZipBonds is currently a broker by definition.
-We work closely with our clients to find the best surety company for their needs.
+ZipBonds is a broker by definition.
+This means we work closely with clients to connect them with the best surety companies for their needs.

 How do you keep my information private?

 If I have bad credit, will my premium be affected?

 If you have bad credit, that doesn’t mean you can’t get the surety bond you need.
 There are options available to overcome bad credit and still pay a low premium.
 Some possibilities include providing financial statements or collateral.